oooShiny/dynasty9/web/modules/contrib/smart_trim/README.md

   * `{{ text | smart_trim_chars(length, suffix, strip_html) }}`
     * length - the number of characters to retain.
     * suffix - to be appended if text trimmed (optional, blank if omitted).
-    * strip_html - strip HTML tags from the input (optional, defauld true).
+    * strip_html - strip HTML tags from the input (optional, default true).
   * `{{ text | smart_trim_words(length, suffix, strip_html) }}`
     * length - the number of words to retain.
     * suffix - to be appended if text trimmed (optional, blank if omitted).
-    * strip_html - strip HTML tags from the input (optional, defauld true).
+    * strip_html - strip HTML tags from the input (optional, default true).

 Note input text must be a single string.
 If it may contain an array or object, chain with `render`.
 E.g.: `{{ value | render | smart_trim_chars(25) }}`